drutiny/bulk/README.md

 The above command will send a job to the queue for each line in `targets.txt` where each line is a target like `drush:@sitealias.dev`.

+## Processing jobs from the queue.

+    drutiny bulk:work

+This process is thread safe and multiple of these commands can be run in parallel.
+Consider using something like [Supervisord](http://supervisord.org/)